ed-digital/ed-react-grid/README.md

-A simple, yet highly-configurable, responsive *n*-column grid system for React, built with `styled-components` integration and TypeScript support.
+An easy-to-use, responsive *n*-column grid system for React, built with `styled-components` integration and TypeScript support.
 Supports a mix of static grids (in `px`) and fluid grids (in `vw`) at different resolutions.

 # Installation